WardCunningham/allyabase/README.md

 ##### Testing the dev server

+*NOTE:* Tests are currently broken in this repo as I have to move some things around.
+I wasn't quite ready to share, but things got a little weird, and timelines had to be shortened a bit.

 You can run the local tests against the dev server with `DEV=true mocha addie.js bdo.js continuebee.js fount.js julia.js joan.js pref.js`

 ### Contributing

 Each miniservice has its own contributing guide.
-Should you want to make a contribution to a servie, you should check there.
+Should you want to make a contribution to a service, you should check there.

 If you'd like to add an allyabase client, you should submit a PR with a video of you testing all the methods of the client against the dev instance of allyabase.